Shaping-agility/tool-experiments/docs/development_architecture.md

 - All code must pass linting and type checking
 - Black formatting (88 character line length)
 - Comprehensive docstrings
+- **Refactoring Standard**: Avoid inline comments in implementation code.
+If a comment is needed, consider extracting the code to a well-named private method with a clear docstring instead.
+This is required for all new and refactored code.

 ### 2. Testing Requirements
 - All features must have passing tests